OpenKitten/Documentation/BSON/Tutorials/ValueConvertible.md

 ]
 ```

-By conforming your type to ValueConvertible you can embed your custom types as BSON type.
+By conforming your type to ValueConvertible you can embed your custom types as BSON type and directly embed them.

 ```swift
 struct MutationDate: ValueConvertible {